'Age mandatory and filtering of porn sites' is finally canceled after repeated postponements

 It was announced that the ' mandatory age verification of pornographic sites ' and site filtering based on it were canceled after the repeated postponement of enforcement of the law.

-ONLINE HARMS: Written statement -HCWS13-UK Parliament
+ONLINE HARMS: Written statement --HCWS13 --UK Parliament

 UK porn blacklist is dead after government abandons age verification | Ars Technica

-In a statement released on October 16, 2019, Nikki Morgan, director of the British Agency for Digital, Culture, Media and Sports, said, “The government's commitment to protecting children on the Internet is unwavering. `` The government is too easily accessible on the internet, and further measures are needed to protect children from harm, '' said the government 's 2017 Digital Economy Act on age verification of pornography on the internet We concluded that the third draft would not be enforced. '
+Nicky Morgan, Secretary of the Department for Digital, Culture, Media and Sports of the United Kingdom, said in a statement released on October 16, 2019, 'The government's commitment to protect children on the Internet is unwavering.
+For adults. content can too easily accessible on the Internet, while in order to protect children from harm is stated that further measures are needed ',' the government digital economy Act 2017 relating to age verification of pornography on the Internet We have concluded that the third draft will not be enforced. '

-In the UK, the “Digital Economy Act 2017” passed in 2017 included provisions that require age verification to access pornographic sites.
-According to this, the site management side needs to introduce an age verification system, and if it fails to age verification, it will receive site blocking treatment from an Internet service provider (ISP) and will be fined.
+In the United Kingdom, the Digital Economy Act 2017, passed in 2017, includes a clause that requires age verification to access pornographic sites.
+According to this, the site operator needs to introduce an age authentication system, and if you fail to perform age authentication, you will be treated by the Internet service provider (ISP) for site blocking and you will be fined.

-In addition, there was an opinion that `` Porn sites based outside the UK do not comply with British law, so there is no meaning '', `` SNS like Twitter and Reddit are subject to blocking by pornographic content uploaded by users There was also a concern that it would become
+In addition, there was an opinion that 'pornographic sites based outside the UK are meaningless because they do not comply with British law', and 'SNS such as Twitter and Reddit are subject to blocking by user-uploaded pornographic content.'
+I was also worried about the point that it would become.

 in Note, Posted by log1i_yk